Pawventures

 Canada has exceptional camping, both in national parks and provincial parks.

-Parks Canada campgrounds generally allow dogs (on leash) in frontcountry campgrounds.
+National Park Campgrounds: Parks Canada campgrounds generally allow dogs (on leash) in frontcountry campgrounds.
 Reservations are made through the Parks Canada reservation system.
-Popular campgrounds book up months in advance, especially in the Rockies.
+Popular campgrounds in the Rockies book up months in advance.

-KOA (Kampgrounds of America) has numerous locations across Canada, and most welcome dogs.
+Private Campgrounds: KOA has numerous locations across Canada, and most welcome dogs.

 Road Trip Routes